bhavya-analytics-ai/bhavya-analytics-ai/README.md

 ---

 ## 🚀 What I Work On
-I build **end-to-end data science and machine learning projects** — from data preprocessing and feature engineering to modeling, evaluation, and deployment.
+- Building **end-to-end data science and machine learning projects** — from data preprocessing and feature engineering to modeling, evaluation, and deployment.

-My work focuses on **practical ML systems**, statistical reasoning, reinforcement learning, and analytics that support real decisions.
+- Performing **data analysis and exploratory analysis** to uncover patterns, trends, and insights from real-world datasets.
+- Developing **analytics, dashboards, and ML-driven solutions** that support practical, data-backed decision making.

 ---